BG

 I hold a Master's degree in Human-Computer Interaction from the University of Canterbury, where I conducted research on incorporating haptic devices into VR, supported by MBIE.
 My professional journey spans over three years in IT, encompassing XR development, web technologies, and airline IT product innovation.

 I regularly work with Unity and Unreal Engine, and I have a solid proficiency in programming languages like C#, C++, Java, JavaScript, Angular, and Node.js.
-I have experience with agile development methodologies & I am actively pursuing avenues to commercialize my research findings. :)
+I have experience with agile development methodologies, and I'm now commercializing my research findings through FlowsXR. :)

 Experience